Kenson0209/Cityu-cde/README.md

 These notes are intended for educational purposes only.
 Please respect the intellectual property rights of the original authors, including City University Hong Kong instructors and students, and refrain from using these materials for commercial purposes without permission.

 # Contributing
 This is a collaborative project, and anyone can build this together!
 If you have any sources, notes, or resources related to the Computer and Data Engineering major at CityUHK, please upload them to this repository.
-Here’s how you can contribute:

 # Fork this repository or clone it to your local machine.
 Add your notes or resources to the appropriate course directory (or create a new one if needed).